strikles/atac/README.md

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/politicians/politicians.gif"></p>

-until neurorights legislation is approved, it is likely to continue seeing more and more homeless people talking alone on the streets, scenes of domestic violence, violence against the elderly and medical personnel in your televisions with several families being destroyed in sadistic rituals of control over the physiology of others, via abuse of biophotonics, photoacoustic and thermoacoustic to execute remote extrajudicial sentences.
+until neurorights legislation is approved, it is likely to continue seeing more and more homeless people talking alone on the streets, scenes of domestic violence, violence against the elderly and medical personnel in your televisions with several families being destroyed in sadistic rituals of control over the physiology of others, via abuse of biophotonics, photoacoustic and thermoacoustic effects to exact remote extrajudicial sentences.

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/us.png"></p>